MethodsAndPractices/vsteam/.docs/Set-VSTeamPickList.md

 ```

 ### -PicklistID
-The name or guid of the picklist Name can be used as an alias.
+The name or guid of the picklist.
+Name can be used as an alias for "PicklistID"

 ```yaml
 Type: Object